 Production planning is defined as the planning of production models in an organization or an industry.
-To serve different customers, production planning makes use of resource allocation of activities of employees, Production capacity, and materials.
+To serve different customers, it makes use of resource allocation of activities of employees, production capacity, and materials.

 Many functional areas of an organization like marketing financing revolve around production planning.
-Many policies are introduced to initiate production planning, and it is seen that the plan is executed in a predefined manner.
-The ultimate aim of production planning is to achieve maximum output with minimum input in the given time.
+Many policies are introduced to initiate planning, and it is seen that the plan is executed in a predefined manner.
+The ultimate aim is to achieve maximum output with minimum input in the given time.

 Wastage of materials that happens during the production needs to be minimized so that the resources are utilized efficiently.
 The entire process of production planning is primarily concerned with designing various production policies.
 Using the available men and machines and methods to get an exemplary output is the aim of every production policy.

-Since production planning is concerned with not on the plan of production but also implementing the production process is the right way following are few of objectives of production planning:
+Since it is concerned with not on the plan of production but also implementing the production process is the right way following are few of objectives:

 1. Effective resource utilization

 Production Planning is required to achieve proper and predefined results.
 When production is planned, it results in appropriate and effective utilization of available resources and inputs which go into production.
 Avoiding wastage of available resources and optimum use of required resources is one of the objectives of production planning.

 Proper planning is ensured so that a continuous and steady production flow of products is there in the factory.
 All machines are used to a maximum extent, and a regular production will ensure consistent supply to the employees, workers, as well as the customers.